AnyFetch/developers.anyfetch.com/guides/tutorials/hello-world.md

 ### Send a document
 Before sending the file, we need to give anyFetch basic informations about our documents.
 We'll send the following params:

-* `identifier`: this identifier must be unique across our account, and will be used again if we need to update our document in the future.
-For now, we'll pick something simple, like `hello-world`.
+* `identifier`: this identifier must be unique by document and across our account, and will be used again if we need to update our document in the future.
+For now, we'll pick something simple, like `sample-txt`.
 * `document_type`: this value lets us specify what we know about our document.
 This can be `email`, `contact`... in our case, we'll keep this basic and set it to `file` which is the default for every document containing a file.
 The document type will determine which hydraters it will go through once uploaded.
 * `metadata`: a JSON object containing basic information about our document.
 For now, we'll simply send a `path` (path of the file on our local document tree, this can be useful to provide a search in folder name) and a `title` (formatted document name).